sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 So the view will generate "events" (observer pattern) that are passed to the `intent()` function again.

 Sounds quite complex, I know, but once you are into it it's not that hard anymore.
-Let's say we want to build a simple android app to search github (rest api) for repositories with a certain name.
+Let's say we want to build a simple android app to search github (rest api) for repositories matching a certain name.
 Something like this:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/ZXwDQML5IXQ" frameborder="0" allowfullscreen></iframe>